Arrive & Overnight in Anchorage

 1 View on Map

-Fly into Anchorage, Alaska’s largest city.
+Fly into Anchorage and check in to your family-friendly accommodation that will act as your basecamp for the next 5 days.
 When selecting your hotel, consider the space you need for your family.
 Several hotels in Anchorage offer suites; you could also opt for a vacation rental home.
 Renting a car will give you the flexibility you need when traveling with young kids.
 Pick up your rental car directly from the airport or after you check in to your accommodation at an off-airport location (which may be a little less expensive).
-Depending on what time you arrive, you can spend the rest of the day relaxing or exploring.
+Depending on what time you get into town, you can spend the rest of the day relaxing or exploring.
 Go out to eat, pick up some groceries so you have snacks for the kids, and do some light exploring.

 The Alaska Zoo is a perfect place to start.
 Kids can see a variety of Alaskan animals, like bears, moose, and eagles.

 Stroll through downtown Anchorage to visit shops, restaurants, and historic sites.